Everyone will agree that taking care of yourself is important, but how do you really know you’re doing a good job of it?

 You’re obligated to do it mostly alone, by yourself.
 You can hire personal trainers, and physicians, and they’ll give you their input and share their ideas, but they’re with you for an hour or two here and there.
 You’re with yourself 24/7.
 For better or worse, you have the option of taking their advice or not.
 You’re in control.

 There’s no physical paycheck for pursuing it.
 There’s no grade.
 There’s no leveling up, no fancy title.
-Nobody is likely to praise you, saying, “Good job on taking care of yourself.”
+Usually nobody is likely to praise you, saying, “Good job on taking care of yourself.”

 If you’re going to hear any praise for taking care of yourself, it’s going to be the sound of you talking to yourself and your ears hearing.
-Absolutely nobody who’s passed five is going to hear, “I like that you brushed your teeth today.”
+Absolutely nobody who’s grown past five years old is ever going to hear, “I like that you brushed your teeth today.”
 It’s expected of you by your body and everyone else.